PREMATURE BIRTH RATE SOARS MAKING AN INCREASING NUMBER OF CHILDREN AT RISK FOR SERIOUS RESPIRATORY SYNCYCIAL VIRUS

 Almost all children are exposed to the virus during the first two years of life and re-infection throughout life is very common.7 In fact, according to the Centers For Disease Control and Prevention (CDC), each year, as many as 125,000 children are hospitalized with serious RSV disease and some may die from complications.8

 There are certain characteristics about preemies that put them at a high risk for catching RSV.
 Premature birth interrupts the final stages of normal lung development and this puts these infants at risk for contracting serious RSV disease.
 These vulnerable premature infants have neither developed a normal immune response yet nor the lung capacity of full-term children.
 This makes it difficult for these infants to fight infections, and is why RSV can turn very serious very quickly.
-Serious cases of RSV can lead to hospitalization and, sadly, death for some infants.
+Serious cases can lead to hospitalization and, sadly, death for some infants.
 If you are a parent of a preemie, it is important to closely monitor your baby’s health.

 There are several factors that increase the risk of serious RSV infection and hospitalization.
 These include the following: